 It is preferable that prevention EBPs meet several criteria in order to have a "good fit" within the identified community.
+A "good fit" EBP must:

-An EBP must have evidence of past success and it must also fit conceptually with the identified intervening variables.
-EBPs must fit practically within the community and should be able to be implemented with fidelity (meaning implemented as intended by the author/developer).
-In addition, a "good fit" EBP should be culturally appropriate and sustainable within the community.
+- have evidence of past success and it must also fit conceptually with the identified intervening variables; - fit practically within the community and should be able to be implemented with fidelity (meaning implemented as intended by the author/developer); and

+• should be culturally appropriate and sustainable within the community.